OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 Since you have a basic working solution now, here are several ideas on how to improve the current skill you have.
 You can do them in any order.

+### Extra: Better UX through dynamic numbers
+Enable Alexa to understand it if you only provide a number for each question instead of full utterances.
+See the ignored test in `FinancialPlanningSpeechletTest` for an example conversation your skill would have to handle.
+Once this is done users can simply answer in only numbers, instead of constantly uttering the full phrases.

+_Note: in this approach all numbers uttered by the user map to the `SET_DYNAMIC_NUMBER_INTENT`, you will have to figure out a way to decide what question the user answered, it could be any of the four questions._

+_Hint: take a look at the `DynamicNumberKeyFactory`, it includes a crucial part of the puzzle._

 ### Extra: Better feasibility calculation
 * You can have a conversation in which she asks for input:
     * Target amount